Walton Kanu

 What drew you to the Forty Acres Scholars Program?

-While the Forty Acres Scholars Program definitely intrigued me at first due to the lack of financial burden I would have while attending the university, I realized after extensive research on the program through the application process, I found something even more intriguing.
-I found a sense of family and connection.
-To be in such a close group of friends to the point where you can call them family, to me, is one of the greatest experiences one can have on this Earth.
+Can I change wording to this: While the Forty Acres Scholars Program intrigued me at first because of the financial burden it would lift while attending the university, I found something even more compelling throughout the application process: a sense of family, connection, and purpose.
+Being part of such a close group of friends who all have the intent of leaving behind a better world is, to me, one of the greatest experiences a person can have.